Rolands-Laucis/Socio/Documentation.md

 ```

 #### Endpoint hook - storing your SQL queries on the backend.
-In case you really want to burden your Dev X, you may store your SQL query strings locally wherever and however you wish, even unencrypted.
+In case you really want to burden your Dev-X, you may store your SQL query strings locally on the backend wherever and however you wish, even unencrypted.
 This is not the intended use of Socio, but i wont stand in your way.

-Instead of a client subscribing to the encrypted socio string and sending that, an "endpoint keyname" unencrypted string can be passed, which will be sent to the backend and resolved to an actual SQL string.
+Instead of a client subscribing to the encrypted socio string and sending that, an "endpoint keyname" unencrypted string can be passed, which will be sent to the backend and resolved to an actual SQL string there.
 It must be a valid SQL string, since the rest of the procedure is identical to a regular subscription.
 ```ts
 //server code
 const endpoints: {[e:string]: string} = {